SarahRichards1928/knossos/_drafts/documentation.md

 *   Search for nodes containing the comment substring entered in the search bar at the top.
 Check the "RegEx" checkbox to enable a search with a regular expression.
 *   Filter the displayed nodes after following criteria:
     *   nodes of selected trees (shows only the nodes of trees currently selected in the tree list)
-    *   selected nodes (shows only nodes that are selected either by the list or in the viewport with CTRL+leftclick on node)
+    *   selected nodes (shows only nodes that are selected either by the list or in the viewport with `Ctrl`+leftclick on node)
     *   "... with branch mark", "... with comments" are optional filters.
     *   The "Displayed Nodes" drop down restricts the number of displayed nodes to ensure a good performance.
 If you cannot find a node in the list, because it exceeds the number of displayed nodes, use the filtering mechanisms to find it.
 If more than several thousand nodes are shown in the list, **Knossos** will run slower.
 *   The list displays all nodes with their ID, their radius, position and comment.
 The active node is always listed in the first row, separated from the rest.
 *   Double-clicking a node in the list makes it the active node.
 *   Directly edit a node's property by writing into its property fields.
 *   Select a list entry like in any common table by clicking on it.
-Select multiple entries in a row by SHIFT+clicking.
-Select multiple entries not in a row by CTRL+clicking.
+Select multiple entries in a row by Shift+clicking.
+Select multiple entries not in a row by `Ctrl`+clicking.
 *   Perform operations on selected nodes by opening the context menu on them with a right click.
 The context menu includes:
     *   Split component from tree (splits the component containing this node from the tree, see [Split Component from tree]())
     *   (Un)link nodes (select two nodes, to add or remove a link between them)